TyeMcQueen/terraform-google-certificate-map-simple/README.md

 simplify the creation of simple LB-authorized certificates by just appending the literal string "|LB" to the end of a hostname, as noted above.

-And you can use certificates that you create elsewhere in the certificate map that this module creates.
-Simply append to the hostname a "|" followed by the `.id` of the certificate.
+And you can use certificates that you created elsewhere in the certificate map that this module creates.
+Simply append to the hostname a "|" followed by an offset into `cert-ids`.

     module "my-cert-map" {
       source        = (
         "github.com/TyeMcQueen/terraform-google-certificate-map-simple" )
       dns-zone-ref  = "my-zone"
       map-name1     = "my-map"
-      hostnames1    = [
+      hostnames1    = [ "honeypot|0", "api|1" ]
-        "honeypot|LB",
+      cert-ids      = [
-        join( "|", "*.my-domain.com",
+        google_certificate_manager_certificate.honey.id,
-          google_certificate_manager_certificate.wild-cert.id ),
+        google_certificate_manager_certificate.api.id,
       ]
     }

-This example specifies `dns-zone-ref` so that the short hostname "honeypot" can be used.
+This example specifies `dns-zone-ref` so that the short hostname "api" can be used.
 But no DNS-authorized certificates are created so Terraform only needs read-only access to that zone.